How to Play Blackjack

 Last update: March 2020

 Blackjack is the most popular table game in the casino, and offers excellent odds.
-The house edge is a tiny 0.5% if you learn the basic strategy (covered below).
+T he house edge is a tiny 0.5% if you learn the basic strategy (covered below).
 That's just about the best odds on any game as you're likely to find, making blackjack very attractive for those willing to put in just a little bit of work to learn the strategy (a couple of hours or so).

 Amazingly, most players won't make this effort.
 I've played hundreds of hours of blackjack, and have rarely seen anyone who knew proper basic strategy.
-By guessing at the proper strategy, they're willingly giving the house a 2% advantage -- meaning they lose four times as much.
+By guessing at the proper strategy, they're willingly giving the house a 2% advantage—meaning they lose four times as much.
 It's throwing money away.
 Don't be one of those people.

 This objective of blackjack is commonly misstated as "trying to get as close as you can to 21 without going over".
-But the real objective is to beat the dealer.
+The real objective is to beat the dealer.
 You can beat the dealer with a total of just 12, which is pretty far from 21, since the dealer could bust.
 Once you start playing you will often do just that.
 For now, it's enough to remember that you want to beat the dealer's hand.

 The Bets and The Deal